Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

 \subsection{Overall Approximation Error}

 Boyen and Koller show for the Kullback-Leibler divergence that the error in each time step is at most $\frac{\epsilon}{\gamma}$, where $\gamma$ is a parameter inherent to the specific HMM and $\epsilon$ is the error incurred in each time step~\cite{error_bound}.
-The parameter $\gamma$ of an HMM tells the minimum probability mass on which two different state distributions agree on after a single time step.
+The parameter $\gamma$ of an HMM tells the minimum probability mass on which two different state distributions agree on after a single time step in the same model.
 While the bounded error result is promising, we cannot use their theorems directly, because of their use of the Kullback-Leibler divergence, which is not applicable in our case.
-The Kullback-Leibler divergence divides by probabilities and we set probabilities to zero, rendering the Kullback-Leibler divergence useless in our case.
-Therefore, we use the key idea from Boyen and Koller~\cite{error_bound} to bound the error our top-$p$ HMM in terms of our used total variation distance.
+The Kullback-Leibler divergence divides by probabilities and we set probabilities to zero, rendering the Kullback-Leibler divergence not applicable in our case.
+Therefore, we use the key idea from Boyen and Koller~\cite{error_bound} to bound the error of our HMM$_{on}$ and HMM$_{off}$ approaches in terms of our used total variation distance.
 We start by defining the parameter $\gamma$ and continue by proving that an error incurred in one time step diminishes by a factor of $1-\gamma$ over the next time steps.
+Thereby, the crucial property is that the diverging states, i.e., the \emph{true} distribution and the \emph{approximated} distribution, are fetched through the \emph{same} transition model as in HMM$_{on}$.
+Given the HMM$_{off}$ approach, the two state distributions are fetched through \emph{different} transition models.
+However, in our proof, we later show that we can still use the minimal mixing rate and arrive at the diminishing factor.
 Then, given that our error increases at most by $1-p$ in each time step (c.f.
-Corollary~\ref{corollary:max_additional_error}), we build a geometric series and prove that our overall approximation error in terms of total variation distance is at most $\frac{1-p}{\gamma}$ in each time step.
+Theorems~\ref{theorem:max_additional_error_top_p_state} and~\ref{theorem:one_step_top_p}), we build a geometric series and prove that our overall approximation error in terms of total variation distance is at most $\frac{1-p}{\gamma}$ in each time step.

 Let us first prove that an error introduced in one time step diminishes by a constant factor per time step.
 For this, we define the \emph{minimal mixing rate} $\gamma$, which directly links to the diminishing factor of $1-\gamma$.
 The minimal mixing rate sets the minimum probability mass two different state distributions agree on after a single time step~\cite{error_bound}.